 Faculty need funding and support to achieve their international research goals.
-Our
+The

-to increase mutual understanding between people of the United States and people of
+Designed to increase mutual understanding between people of the United States and

-Our office coordinates information to assist the University of South Carolina departments
+Our office coordinates information to assist UofSC departments host individuals from

-in hosting individuals from

-abroad on the Fulbright Visiting Scholars Program and
+abroad on the Fulbright Visiting Scholars Program and provides information on the